pjh5672/Machine_Learning/README.md

 ````

 ## Descriptions
 This is a record of Cosera's machine learning classes and related mathematics.
 It consists of specialized courses provided by the University of Washington and Imperial College London. it is divided into detailed courses.
+Moreover, I update codes for Machine Learning Challenge in Programmers.

 ### ✔️ Each detailed course is as follows:
 - Mathematics for Machine Learning from Imperial College London